WE WOULD LIKE TO WELCOME YOU:

 Wherever members live or dive around the world they have peace of mind knowing that DAN is available 24-hours a day, 7 days a week to assist in the event of an accident/illness.

-It’s all about being prepared for the unexpected, namely dive accidents and illnesses.
-It’s essential that divers have a reputable organisation to call that will be able to co-ordinate a rescue effort and get them to the most appropriate treatment for their injury or illness.
+It’s all about being prepared for the unexpected, namely, dive accidents and illnesses.
+It’s essential that divers have a reputable organization to call that will be able to co-ordinate a rescue effort and get them to the most appropriate treatment for their injury or illness.
 And then there is the issue of cost.
 DAN protection ensures the diver will not be lumbered with the burden of a potentially hefty invoice in the event of an accident or illness.

-In 2007 DAN was involved in the evacuation of a paralysed diver from the Solomon Islands to Australia.
+In 2007 DAN was involved in the evacuation of a paralyzed diver from the Solomon Islands to Australia.
 The evacuation cost was around AUD$90,000 (as an aircraft had to be sourced from far away).
 In addition, the treatment costs were in excess of US$30,000, plus on-going expenses.

 The essence of DAN Membership & Dive Injury (Treatment) Insurance is about being prepared.
 DAN offers members peace-of-mind, which comes from knowing they have the experts in diver accident management to call in the event of a diving accident or illness.

 To learn more about DAN, or to become a member, visit www.danasiapacific.org